Social Barriers to Communication

 Promote Inclusivity and Diversity

-Create environments where all identities are welcomed and valued.
-By encouraging diverse perspectives in discussions, misunderstandings can be minimized.
+Cultivate an environment where all identities are respected.
+By encouraging diverse perspectives in discussions, organizations can minimize misunderstandings and foster a culture of acceptance.

 Encourage Open Dialogue and Feedback